Creative industries at the V&A

 The headline strand within the Creative Industries programme is V&A Connects, a series of inter-active, evening events organised by, and for professionals working in the creative industries.
 With a strong emphasis on industry-led content and audience participation, this series represents an innovative way of re-charging creative batteries, sharing new ideas, and making contact with new people.

-Held on selected Tuesdays, V&A Connects features workshops, debates, discussions and demonstrations that cover every area of design, architecture and fashion.
+Held on selected Fridays, V&A Connects features workshops, debates, discussions and demonstrations that cover every area of design, architecture and fashion.
 Each event is devised in collaboration with an industry partner – RIBA, onedotzero, D&AD, the Design Council and others – and brings together a range of innovative practitioners, writers, business people, and thinkers.
 The partners devise the theme and the content for the evening, based on their knowledge of the interests and needs of others working in their sector.
 The primary aim is to stimulate creativity, entrepreneurship, and the exchange of skills and ideas.
 But, the events also provide a great opportunity for networking, socialising, and meeting other industry professionals.